Lamb, Vermont deny UMBC repeat, win America East title game

 BURLINGTON, Vt.
+(AP) — Vermont learned from its loss last year on its home floor to Maryland-Baltimore County in the America East Tournament title game — a result that paved the way for an even bigger win by UMBC.

-(AP) — Anthony Lamb scored 28 points, and Vermont beat Maryland-Baltimore County 66-49 on Saturday to win the America East Tournament championship and earn an NCAA Tournament bid.
+Anthony Lamb scored 28 points, and Vermont beat UMBC 66-49 on Saturday to win the America East championship and earn an NCAA Tournament bid.

-It was the seventh conference title overall and second in three years for the Catamounts (27-6), who lost to UMBC in last year’s championship game.
-They got their revenge on the anniversary of 16th-seeded UMBC’s shocking upset of top-seeded Virginia in last year’s NCAA Tournament.
+It was the seventh conference title overall and second in three years for the Catamounts (27-6), who got their revenge on the anniversary of 16th-seeded UMBC’s shocking upset of top-seeded Virginia in last year’s NCAA Tournament.

+“I’m impressed how well we grew over the season and today was a full team effort,” Vermont coach John Becker said.
+“These games are surreal because of the crowd and noise.
+We were tougher this year because of that game.
+We had a lot of young guys, so credit our new leadership.”

-Lamb, the America East player of the year, was named the tournament’s Most Oustanding Player.
+Lamb, the America East player of the year, was named the tournament’s Most Outstanding Player.
 He went 8 for 16 from the field and had nine rebounds, and he led a strong defensive effort from the Catamounts, who held the Retrievers to 34-percent shooting.

 Stef Smith added 17 points for Vermont and Ben Shungu scored nine, all in the second half.
 K.J.
 Jackson led UMBC (21-13) with 15 points, and Arkel Lamar had eight points and 11 rebounds.